mmstahl/AltWalker_fragmentation_example/README.md

 5)	GraphWalker Google group:  https://groups.google.com/g/graphwalker.
 It is active (at least was when I wrote this…)

 Running the example
-1)	In case you made any changes to the mode, you can check it for errors using:
+1)	In case you made any changes to the model, you can check it for errors using:

 altwalker check -m models/fragmentation_model.json "random(vertex_coverage(100))"